French seasonal food and drink: What to eat in June

-In June tomme de Savoie cheese, melons, cod and cucumbers are highlighted.
+In June Tomme de Savoie cheese, melons, cod and cherries are the highlights as warmer weather becomes the norm rather than the exception.

 It is also time for tomatoes – whether cherry or beef – and cucumbers.
 Cucumber originally comes from Asia but Pays de la Loire is the region where France produces it the most.